 When starting a business, the main objective of any entrepreneur is to grow or maximize profit while reducing costs.
 However, once profit maximization becomes contingent on growing business to the tune of hiring more employees and increasing overhead, expenses start adding up.
-Not to mention that, if business growth happens suddenly and is to a larger scale than anticipated, it can be easy for CEOs and managers to feel like they may lose control of the business itself.
+If business growth happens suddenly and is on a larger scale than anticipated, it can be easy for CEOs and managers to feel like they may lose control of the business itself.

 Hire for the Culture

-When your business begins to grow and you’re considering expanding your team, it’s important to keep in mind who will be a good fit for your current employee setup.
+When your business begins to grow and to consider expanding your team, it’s important to remember who will be a good fit for your current employee setup.
 Hiring for the culture entails keeping your company values in mind and not letting the possibility of growing your business deter you from keeping your current employees comfortable with the new additions.
 Losing control of your business starts at the core of your organization.
 Don’t let the future undo all the hard work you put into your past!

 Draw a Clear Path

-When looking not to lose control of your business, clearly defined objectives for every person on your team will help you reach your business goals faster, and more efficiently.
-As your business grows, you have to make sure that the new team members understand what every established employee does in the average workday.
+When looking not to lose control of your business, clearly defined objectives for every person on your team will help you reach your business goals faster and more efficiently.
+As your business and your team grow, you must ensure that the new team members understand what every established employee does in the average workday.
 Drawing a clear path involves setting clear goals and policies for new hires just as much as for seasoned employees.

-These goals and policies ultimately benefit everyone in the long run, seeing as new employees won’t find themselves scrambling for work or doing nothing all day, and older employees will be able to continue their current workflow without having to worry about holding anyone’s hand during the workweek.
+These goals and policies ultimately benefit everyone in the long run.
+New employees won’t find themselves scrambling for work or doing nothing all day, and older employees will be able to continue their current workflow without worrying about holding anyone’s hand during the workweek.

 Growing your business means you’ll have less time with each new team member that joins your organization.
-When you delegate leaders to manage teams, they’re able to take off the burden of having to do everything yourself for your new hires.
-However, it’s important to remember that, once you delegate responsibilities, you’ll need to trust those delegates to do a good job.
+When you delegate leaders to manage teams, they can take off the burden of doing everything yourself for your new hires.
+However, it’s important to remember that you’ll need to trust those delegates to do a good job once you delegate responsibilities.

-As a manager or a CEO of a growing business, it’s normal to worry about losing control of your business as it gains traction.
-This worry shouldn’t discourage you from handing off some of the responsibilities to your more experienced employees, though, especially when they have proven to be trustworthy and hard workers.
+As a manager or a CEO of a growing business, worrying about losing control of your business as it gains traction is normal.
+This worry shouldn’t discourage you from handing off some of the responsibilities to your more experienced employees, though, especially when they have proven trustworthy and hard workers.

 Consider Remote Workers and Distributed Teams

-If you’re serious about growing your business, not lose control while doing it, and saving money on overhead and the entire hiring process, consider remote workers and distributed teams!
+If you’re serious about growing your team, not losing control while doing it, and saving money on overhead and the entire hiring process, consider remote workers and distributed teams!

 OTHER POSTS YOU MIGHT LIKE